Barry Karr

-Barry Karr is an American skeptic and paranormal researcher, currently the executive director of the Committee for Skeptical Inquiry.
+Barry Karr is an American skeptic and paranormal researcher, for more than three decades (until retiring in June 2025) the executive director of the Committee for Skeptical Inquiry.
 He has been consulted by the media on the paranormal.
 Karr has been involved in many investigations including faith healing, UFOs, firewalking, ghosts and others.
 He is a published author in two anthology publications, and as an editor of two others.
 Karr is a proponent of scientific skepticism and a Fellow of the Committee for Skeptical Inquiry.

 Early life

 His parents are Angelina and Leo Karr of Arkport, New York.
 His mother taught speech therapy for five years in Scio, New York, before becoming an elementary school teacher at North Hornell School in Arkport.
 She was on the school board from 1973 to 1988 and was active on the New York State School Boards Association and president of the Steuben County School Boards Association.
 Both parents were members of the American Legion.
 Karr and his four siblings went through the Arkport school system.